Jon Stewart will receive the Mark Twain Lifetime Award for Comedy - ExBulletin

 Jon Stewart will receive the Mark Twain Lifetime Award for Comedy

-Comedian, talk show host and political influencer Jon Stewart has been named the 23rd recipient of the Kennedy Centers Mark Twain Lifetime Achievement in Comedy Award

-WASHINGTON — Comedian, talk show host and political influencer Jon Stewart has been named the 23rd recipient of the Kennedy Center’s Mark Twain Award for Lifetime Achievement in Comedy.
+WASHINGTON Comedian, talk show host and political influencer Jon Stewart has been named the 23rd recipient of the Kennedy Center’s Mark Twain Lifetime Achievement in Comedy Award.

 Stewart-born Jonathan Stuart Leibowitz, 59, rose to prominence as a comedian and host of several failed talk shows before taking over Comedy Central’s The Daily Show in 1999.
 His 16 years as a The Daily Show host turned him into a cultural and political force as Stewart trained his satirical eye on both politics and an increasingly polarized national media.